achu5076/Medical_Waste_segregation/README.md

 GPU Configuration in TensorFlow: Configures TensorFlow to use GPU efficiently by setting memory growth.
 Mount Google Drive: Mounts Google Drive to access the dataset stored there.
 Dataset Exploration: Explores the dataset by listing the number of images in each class in the training, testing, and validation directories.
-Custom Dataset Class 8.
+Custom Dataset Class.
 Custom Dataset Class: Defines a custom dataset class for PyTorch that loads images and their labels from a directory.

 Data Augmentation and Loading 9.
 Data Augmentation: Defines transformations for data augmentation and normalization for training data.
 10. Data Loaders: Creates data loaders for training, validation, and testing datasets using the custom dataset class and transformations.